ckeditor/ckeditor5/docs/framework/guides/architecture/intro.md

 }
 ```

-Views must be {@link module:ui/view~View#init initialized} before they work properly.
-Then, they can be injected into DOM directly or become a child of another view, a node in the [UI view tree](#View-collections-and-the-UI-tree):
+Parent–less views must be {@link module:ui/view~View#init initialized} before they can be injected into DOM.
+They may also become a children of another view, nodes in the [UI view tree](#View-collections-and-the-UI-tree):

 ```js
 const view = new SampleInputView( locale );